 The vanilla salt rim, even though none traditional, is a great way to increase perceived sweetness.
 Just using the aroma of vanilla has been scientifically proven to make people believe their drink is sweeter than it is.

 The main thing to keep in mind is that the rim should be lightly salted, not encrusted.
 The Margarita is about balance, and should not taste like a “salt lick” found on a farm.
 If you still find that too salty, try mixing it with a bit of sugar (courtesy of the Skinny Girl Margarita) or, better yet, fructose.
 One of the properties of crystalline fructose is that it causes a cooling sensation on the tongue when the crystals melt.
 Just another level of refreshing.

 The interesting thing about this simple recipe is how the taste components interact with one another.
 The simplest example is the balance of sweet and sour.

 Additionally, salt decreases the tartness of the lime juice and increases the sweetness of the sugars in the Margarita.
-Finally, salt is a natural flavour enhancer, so it can improve the flavour of the cocktail.
+Finally, Salt is a natural flavour enhancer so that it can improve the flavour of the cocktail.
 If done properly, salt can be the key component in any Margarita recipe.

 Here’s my key recommendation for a great Margarita: